AlpasNet/Crystal-Planner/README.md

 Crystal Planner is available for non-commercial use only.

-Copyright © 2026 AlpasNet — Seije L. IMBERT & Sélène L. IMBERT.
+Copyright © 2026 AlpasNet — Seije L. IMBERT

 Any redistribution or modified version must credit the original authors and retain links to the original resource and the official AlpasNet website.